Ash1708/Akash_Portfolio/README.md

 # Akash_Portfolio

-#[Project 1 : Classification of Elite and Sub Elite Goalkeepers in professional men’s football using multiple machine learning algorithms]
+# Project 1: Classification of Elite and Sub Elite Goalkeepers in professional men’s football using multiple machine learning algorithms

-##This is the Machine learning project I did it during my Internship
+## This is the Machine Learning project I did during my Internship

 * Data was taken from several elite European leagues over five seasons (2013/2014–2017/2018) obtained from Opta Sports.
 * Used Random undersampling to deal with class imbalance.